himakshi-aggarwal/FleetManagement/README.md

     **Hint:** You might use three terminals for this

 5. After a browser window with the shell opened (``http://localhost:5000``), you will observe the ``Dashboard`` microfrontend is loaded in the shell.
-You can also try to click on ``Fleet``.
-This should load the fleet microfrontend into the shell:
+You can also try to click on ``Fleet`` or ``Analytics``.
+This should load the microfrontend into the shell.

+6. Also, ensure yourself that the microfrontend applications are also running in standalone mode at http://localhost:3001 , http://localhost:3002 and http://localhost:3003

+Congratulations!
+You've successfully run the Module Federation project with Angular!